danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Problem with the automatic deployment of the service.
 User in azure to deploy.
 - [ ] Migration to AWS
 - [ ] Restrict connection with the service, only for the static form (cookies?) or with infrastructure
+- [ ] Evaluate to use MongoDB - Deprecated.
+Create an ADR for the PostgreeSQL decision
 - [x] static website with a basic form in Azure (playground).
 Github repository + deployment
 - [x] Basic service in Java without security in the playground.
 Github repository + deployement
 - [x] Basic Integration between website form and service